 7. Skip the Butter – 0 calories/0 points

-- Everything Bagel seasoning is good on salads, veggies, eggs, and of course bagels.
+- Everything Bagel seasoning is good on salads, veggies, eggs, and, of course, bagels.

 - Add flavor by using lemon or lemon juice.